-The development phase is an iterative one that enables you to put the online course to test.
-Check the spelling, grammar, and syntax.
-Also check clarity, accuracy, ease of navigation, and utility of the course.
+During the iterative development phase, make sure to utilize a grammar checker to ensure proper spelling, grammar, and syntax.
+Additionally, assess clarity, accuracy, navigation, utility, flow, and engagement of the course.”
 And of course, flow and engagement level as well.

 Don’t let avoidable oversight in course design spoil the learner experience later on.